The True Cost of a Reckless Driving Conviction in Virginia

 An Overwhelming Number of My Clients are able to get an Out Right Dismissal or

 Reduction to a Non-Criminal Traffic Infraction.

-I specialize in Reckless Driving.
 I know the case law and the statutes in and out and where there are possible defenses or loop holes.
 For Reckless Driving by Speed, I have reviewed the manuals for the main radars used in Virginia.
-I have also done a FIOA (Freedom of Information Act) to obtain a copy of the Virginia State Police so that I can question them at trial in use of radars.
+I have also done a FIOA (Freedom of Information Act) to obtain a copy of the Virginia State Police and other local law enforcement agencies so that I can question them at trial in use of radars.